vdaas/vald/docs/tutorial/get-started.md

     vald-manager-index-74c7b5ddd6-jrnlw        1/1     Running     0          7m12s
     ```

-## Running Exapmle Code
+## Run Exapmle Code

-In this chaptor, you will execute insert vectors, search vectors, and delete vectors to your Vald cluster using the exmaple code.<br>
+In this chapter, you will execute insert vectors, search vectors, and delete vectors to your Vald cluster using the example code.<br>
 The [fashion-mnist](https://github.com/zalandoresearch/fashion-mnist) is used as a dataset for indexing and search query.

 The example code is implemented Go and using [vald-client-go](https://github.com/vdaas/vald-client-go), one of the official Vald client library,  for requesting to Vald cluster.